 These are delightful little pumpkins to spread around your Fall Decor'!
 And the chalky finish looks trendy and neutral!

 You can use a Matt Clear Coat on these if you desire to finish or protect the paint.
-I like to leave mine un-coated so I can change the colors throughout the years to match my mood every seasons!
+I like to leave mine un-coated so I can change the colors throughout the years to match my mood every season!

-Enjoy your chalk painted pumpkins throughout the entire Autumn and Thanksgiving Season!
+Enjoy your chalk-painted pumpkins throughout the entire Autumn and Thanksgiving Season!